What are the best low-maintenance succulents for beginner plant owners? These five indoor succulents are easy to grow and great for beginners..

 This seriously beautiful succulent grows best when hanging in a basket far out of fingers’ reach, as just a slight touch will make the plant shed a leaf.

 Easy to care for and even easier to propagate, hens and chick succulents are cute décor additions for bright, light rooms.

-FYI, the name hens and chicks comes from the succulent’s unusual growth pattern.
+FYI, the names hens and chicks come from the succulents’ unusual growth pattern.

 The hen, or mother succulent, sends off little growths, the chicks, that cluster around the mother plant.

 These chicks can easily be repotted to form new hens and chicks or left to form a beautiful cluster of succulents.

 You can even grow Echeveria outdoors, depending on which growing zone you live in.
 You can find it here if you are unsure which zone that is.

 The jade plant is thought to bring good luck to those who grow it.

 Luck aside, jade plants are beautiful succulents that require bright light and well-draining soil.